-As an essential service, we are keeping our doors open to support our customers who have an important job to do, to keep the community comfortable and well in their homes.
+As an essential service, we are keeping our trade stores open to support our trade customers who have an important job to do, to keep the community comfortable and well in their homes.

 We have extensive social distancing and hygiene protocols in place across all our branches to ensure our people and customers are safe and healthy.

 Our supply chain is functioning well and has not been impacted.

 The health, safety and well-being of our customers, our people and the community are our top priority, and we’re continuing to monitor the Coronavirus (COVID-19) pandemic very closely.

 We’re keeping our teams up to date on how we can do our bit to slow the spread of the virus and have taken additional precautions which include:

 Our business services are considered “essential services” so we’re open and operating.